ntk148v/til/linux/network-performance-parameters.md

 - RSS provides the benefits of parallel receive processing in multiprocessing environment.
 - This is NIC technology.
 It supprots multiple queues and integrates a hashing function (distributes packets to different queues by Source and Destination IP and if applicable by TCP/UDP source and destination ports) in the NIC.
 The NIC computes a hash value for each incoming packet.
 Based on hash values, NIC assigns packets of the same data flow to a single queue and evenly distributes traffic flows across queues.
+- Check with `ethool -L` command.
+- According [Linux kernel documentation](https://github.com/torvalds/linux/blob/v4.11/Documentation/networking/scaling.txt#L80), `RSS should be enabled when latency is a concern or whenever receive interrupt processing froms a bottleneck...
+For low latency networking, the optimal setting is to allocate as many queues as there are CPUs in the system (or the NIC maximum, if lower)`.

 ![](https://learn.microsoft.com/en-us/windows-hardware/drivers/network/images/rss.png)